 The purpose of the commission is to advise the Secretary of the Interior through his designee, the superintendent, Acadia National Park.
 The superintendent shall conduct with and request the advice of the commission on matters relating to the management and development of the park including, but not limited to, each of the following:

-The acquisition of lands and interests in lands (including conservation easements on islands).Termination of rights of use and occupancy.
+- The acquisition of lands and interests in lands (including conservation easements on islands).

 The commission shall be composed of sixteen members appointed by the Secretary as follows: